StackVista/stackstate-docs/develop/developer-guides/custom-functions/mapping-functions.md

 #### Topology synchronization

 Mapping functions are specified in step 3/5 of a topology synchronization.
 Here, the **Fixed label** mapping function is added to the **Other sources** mapping.
 In essence, every component processed by this topology synchronization will receive the label.
-A generic component template is used that converts the `data.labels` payload to a StackState label.
+A generic component template is used that converts the `data.labels` payload to a Rancher Observability label.

 ![Topology synchronization](/.gitbook/assets/v51_simple_mapping_synchronization.png)